Internet-of-People/iop-profile-server/docs/ARCH-PS-Utility-Layer.md

 ## RegexUtils

-This module implements the RegexType as it is defined in [Profile Server Network Protocol](https://github.com/Internet-of-People/message-protocol/blob/master/IopProfileServer.proto).
+This module implements the RegexType type as it is defined in [Profile Server Network Protocol](https://github.com/Internet-of-People/message-protocol/blob/master/IopProfileServer.proto).
 It is a limited regular expression that is used in search queries for profiles in the profile server network.
 The implementation in this module makes sure the regular expression is valid according to the protocol definition and it also imposes time constraints on the execution of a regular expression, so that the profile server is protected